buchenglab/SPEND/README.md

 ## Citation

-If you use this code in your work, please consider citing our paper:
+If you are interested in more details, please refer to our paper: http://arxiv.org/abs/2409.09910